Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

     These environment variables will be required for the upcoming commands as they call these variables in them, so be sure to set these.

-    Ensure you copy the .py files to your current working directory, as these will be referenced in the upcoming commands.
+    Ensure you copy the .py files to your current working directory from the git repository, as these will be referenced in the upcoming commands.

 24. Now we create the internal loadbalancer component that will be used for api-server related communication by the cluster nodes.
-The following commands will create the load balancer, its corresponding health check components, as well as the Backend instance groups into which the master nodes will be put into at the time of Master nodes creation in a later step.
+The following commands will create the load balancer, its corresponding health check component, as well as the Backend empty instance groups into which the master nodes will be put into at the time of Master nodes creation in a later step.
     1. Create the .yaml file

            cat <<EOF >02_infra.yaml